 Let's speak for a moment of the importance of courage.
 The stereotypical "unworldliness" and "sensitivity" of artists, though often useful to the art-making process itself, can become a liability when we step out the studio door.
 Out in the world we must be brave, steadfast, thick-skinned...and perfectionism doesn't help us.

-Perfectionism is a bargain with the Universe: If my work is absolutely perfectly, then you, oh Universe, will absolve me from my mortal share of judgement, criticism, disappointment, and hurt.
+Perfectionism is a bargain with the Universe: If my work is absolutely perfect, then you, oh Universe, will absolve me from my mortal share of judgement, criticism, disappointment, and hurt.
 But the bargain never works.
 There is no such thing as "perfect," no life entirely free from pain.
 There are only artists so afraid of these things that they box themselves into smaller and smaller creative spaces: safe, familiar, isolated, sterile.
-Focused on perfection, they're unable to see the artistic gifts that so often lie nestled within our own imperfections; they lose confidence, joy, the ability to take risks...and, on the crippling side of fear, the ability to work at all.
+Focused on perfection, they're unable to see the artistic gifts that so often lie nestled within our own imperfections; they lose confidence, joy, the ability to take risks...and, sometimes, the ability to continue at all.

-How, then, do we cope with "fear of judgement" if perfectionism doesn't work, complete avoidance doesn't work, and grace-under-the-fire-of-criticism is part of our job description?
+How, then, do we cope with "fear of judgement" if perfectionism doesn't work, and grace-under-the-fire-of-criticism is part of our job description?
 What works for me, and so I pass it on to you, is to cultivate the fine art of acceptance: